 Yale VPN & DUO Multifactor Authentication

-When working from a non-Yale internet source, you must use a VPN to access Yale resources.
+If you want to use the VPN to access Yale resources.
 Visit this page, click 'How Do I Get It' and follow the instructions based on your affiliation.

 You'll also need to download DUO - Multifactor Authentication.
 Yale automatically creates your account at DUO Security, Yale's multifactor authentication provider, when your Yale affiliation is established.
 Once your DUO account has been created, enrollment in the multifactor authentication will be initiated via an email or upon entry into a protected resource.